Frequently Asked Questions

 how many teams are there in the club, and what age groups are the teams?

-There are four (4) teams.
+Depending on the number of tryout registrations, there wil tentatively be five (5) teams.
 The age groups are 18U for girls age 18 and under, 16U for girls age 16 and under, 14U for girls age 14 and under, and 12U for girls age 12 and under.
 Girls can only play up an age group, not down.
-For example, a 13 year old cannot play on the 12U team, but she could play on the 16U team.
+For example, a 13 year old cannot play on the 12U team, but she could play on the 14U team.
 However, only exceptionally skilled athletes will be asked to play up in age group.

 HOW MUCH TIME CAN I EXPECT TO DEVOTE TO THE CLUB?